metosin/compojure-api/README.md

 Enabling Swagger route documentation in your application is done by:

-- wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/with-routes`) macro.
-This initializes an empty route tree to your namespace.
+- wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/api-root`) macro.
-- wrapping your web apis in a `swaggered` -route macro on to the root level of your web app.
+  - This initializes an empty route tree to your namespace and creates the static route tree for your app
   - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penalty)
   - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected.
+- to group your endpoints in the swagger-ui, you can `:tags` metadata to routes
 - mounting `compojure.api.swagger/swagger-docs` to publish the collected routes.
 - **optionally** mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app
   - the ui is packaged separately at clojars with name `metosin/metosin/ring-swagger-ui`

 Currently, there can be only one `defapi` or `with-routes` per namespace.

-There can be several `swaggered` apis in one web application.

-### sample minimalistic swaggered app
+### sample minimalistic swagger 2.0 app

 ```clojure
 (ns example4